 FNFA is one of three First Nation-led national institutions legislated under the First Nations Fiscal Management Act by the Government of Canada.
-The First Nations Fiscal Management Act (FNFMA) came into force on 1 April 2006 and established three institutions (1) First Nations Finance Authority (FNFA), (2) First Nations Tax Commission (FNTC) and (3) the First Nations Financial Management Board (FMB), which is responsible for financial management system certification for First Nations.
+The First Nations Fiscal Management Act (FNFMA) came into force on 1 April 2006 and established three institutions (1)

 This publication does not announce a credit rating action.
-For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.
+For any credit ratings referenced in this publication, please see the issuer/deal page on https://ratings.moodys.com for the most updated credit rating action information and rating history.